raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

+# SYNC 360 ENGINE

+The following documentation describes the syntax for Sync360 application.
+Sync360 is ETL tool which executes Sync360 scripts.
+When Sync360 engine executes a script file, each command in the file execute one by one in a single thread.

 # GENERAL SCRIPT SYNTAX

-A script for Sync360 represents an xml file which must be a valid xml file (in case of usage of root element Script as it is described in the clause or a bunch of xml elements.
+A Sync360 script is an xml file which must be a valid xml file.
+The root element of each script file must be ```<script>```

-The script consists of nested elements.
-Element is a logical document component either begins with a start-tag (for example, <context>) and ends with a matching end-tag (for example, </context>) or consists only of an empty element-tag (for example, <criteria />).
-The characters between the start- and end-tags, if any, are the element's content, and may contain markup, including other elements, which are called child elements.
+A script consist multiple tags that acts as commands for Sync360 engine.
+The child elements of tags can be used as parameters of the command or as flow control engine execution.

 ```
 <set var="CitiesAndCountries">